VERONICA'S DOG TRAINING

 E-collar recall (come when called) off wildlife, people, dogs, and other distractions

-Mountain biking, hiking, canicross, bikejoring, and other outdoor adventure skills
+Mountain biking, hiking, canicross, bikejoring, and other adventure skills

 Scent work foundations